 One thing I like about Moz: The keyword prioritization metrics are very helpful.
 If you’re trying to execute enterprise SEO then this could make the process a whole lot easier.

 Pricing: The premium plan costs $599/mo for 4,500 keyword rankings, 8 million total page crawls, 30,000 keyword queries, and loads more.
 However, if you need a more tailored plan you can contact a sales rep for a bespoke solution.

 G2 review: 4.4/5

 Ahrefs is arguably the most popular SEO tool in the market.
-It handles all your SEO requirements from keyword research to SERP tracking and analysis.
-I check Ahrefs every day to stay on top of my own site and I’ve even used it within an enterprise company.
+It handles all your SEO requirements, from keyword research to SERP tracking and analysis.
+I check Ahrefs daily to stay on top of my own site and I’ve even used it within an enterprise company.

 Out of all of the all-rounder SEO tools on the market, Ahrefs is the most accommodating for large businesses.
 They know that not all companies have the same requirements and they do their best to offer excellent support and flexibility.
-More recently, they’ve released a third version of their API which gives more flexibility to users.
+More recently, they've released a third version of their API, giving users more flexibility.
 API v3 will let Enterprise plan users pull data from the site explorer’s overview, backlinks, referring domains, organic keywords, top pages, and a lot more metrics that are helpful in accurate reporting.

 |Great all-rounder SEO tool||Very limited when it comes to reporting|